 Warning!
 There’s a Lot of things in this post… I mean a lot.
 But what would you expect from a beauty junkie like me?
-I was sent a lot of things to consider including in the post so, in this one, I’ll actually tell you if I Didn’t get sent it because it makes more sense that way around.
+I was sent a lot of things to consider including in the post so, in this one, so anything I was sent is marked with a *.

 I’ve got body care, I’ve got skin care, I’ve got cosmetics, fragrance and even a set for men!
 Beauty is a real go-to for so many people when Christmas comes around; even if we’re not considering beauty obsessives it’s quite easy to just pick up some toiletries or something that smells nice when you’re buying for someone and aren’t sure what to get.
 So, if you find yourself in that situation, or if you just want to get ideas for yourself or the beauty junkie in your life then keep on reading for some ideas.